Skip to content

 When working on a WordPress plugin:

-1. CMS Cultivator checks code quality and security
+1. CMS Cultivator checks coding standards and scaffolds tests

 2. WordPress skills provide WordPress-specific guidance